-Yet hope springs eternal for the music fan, and no matter how many disappointing albums Priest cranks out, there’s always a twitch of excitement at the mention of a new release.
+Yet hope springs eternal for the music fan, and no matter how many disappointments Priest cranks out, there’s always a twitch of excitement at the mention of a new release.
 The mind starts stirring and asking optimistic questions in spite of obvious answers, such as, “Could this be the album that revives the band’s past glory?”
-After all, Priest released lackluster albums in its heyday and still bounced back, such as from 1981’s Point of Entry to the following year’s Screaming for Vengeance, and from 1986’s Turbo — and to a lesser degree, 1988’s Ram it Down — to the group’s most recent quality record, 1990’s Painkiller.
+After all, Priest dropped lackluster efforts in its heyday and still bounced back, such as from 1981’s Point of Entry to the following year’s Screaming for Vengeance, and from 1986’s Turbo — and to a lesser degree, 1988’s Ram it Down — to the group’s most recent quality record, 1990’s Painkiller.

 Firepower initially answers these hopeful questions with a resounding affirmation on its opening two tracks, “Firepower” and “Lightning Strike.”
-The songs recall the band’s power metal ventures in the Ram it Down and Painkiller era, and it’s safe to say they stand among the best pieces recorded by Priest since those albums were released roughly three decades ago.
+The songs recall the band’s power metal ventures in the Ram it Down and Painkiller era, and it’s safe to say they stand among the best pieces recorded by Priest since those albums came out roughly three decades ago.

 “Evil Never Dies” begins the rollercoaster ride of song quality with an embarrassing effort featuring a mewling vocal performance from Halford, who cranks out laughable lyrics that are every bit as cliched as the title.
 The hokey chorus is easy enough to skip past, though it starts to feel like there’s nowhere to hide from the assault of similarly hackneyed, cookie-cutter heavy metal tracks that follow.
 “Never the Heroes” is even more grating than “Evil Never Dies” with artless instrumentation and a mind-numbing chorus.
 Ditto for “Necromancer” and “Children of the Sun,” which echo the shallow, repetitious, and wearisome creations that infested Accept’s 2017 release The Rise of Chaos.